dotnet/msbuild/documentation/specs/rar-as-service.md

 There is already some layer of separation between Task interface and actual execution method.
 We will leverage this, and put the decision logic if to run locally or not into the "wrapper" method and so we will not have to modify this and in server-side execution we will directly call the internal execution method.

+#### RAR Concurrency

 There is one big concern and that is how to handle multiple requests at once.
 As right now, RAR task is not prepared for multi-thread use.

+One of the biggest challenges with RAR as service, is to make execution and caching of RAR task thread-safe, since in most cases there will be multiple clients requesting data from it at once.

+So far, we have identified following areas that have to be addressed to allow concurrent execution of RAR tasks:

+- thread safety (static variables, shared data structures, caching, ...)
+- environmental variables virtualization
+- current directory virtualization
+- current culture isolation

 ### Shutdown RAR node